 Literature and Study Materials

 If you successfully complete your online course you will be awarded with a TU Delft certificate.
 The final grade is composed of course assignments 40%; the final assignment 60%.
 This certificate will state that you were registered as a non-degree-seeking student at TU Delft and successfully completed the course.
+The certificate will also indicate the number of ECTS credits this course is equal to (3 ECTS) when this course is taken as part of a degree program at the university.

 If you decide that you would like to apply to the full Master's program in Aerospace Engineering, you will need to go through the admission process as a regular MSc student.
 If you are admitted, you can then request an exemption for this course that you completed as a non-degree-seeking student.
 The Board of Examiners will evaluate your request and will decide whether or not you are exempted.